redpanda-data/connect/website/docs/components/inputs/kafka.md

 import TabItem from '@theme/TabItem';

-Connects to a Kafka broker and consumes a topic and partition.
+Connects to Kafka brokers and consumes one or more topics.

 <Tabs defaultValue="common" values={[